GrillBot/GrillBot.Services/src/PointsService/README.md

-# GrillBot - FileService
+# GrillBot - PointsService

-Service for manage files in Azure Blob Storage in [GrillBot](https://github.com/GrillBot).
+Service for manage points of activity in [GrillBot](https://github.com/GrillBot).

 ## Requirements

-- Registered Azure Storage account and created container named "development" and "production".
+- PostgreSQL server (minimal recommended version is 13).
 - .NET 7.0 (with ASP.NET Core 7)

 If you're running service on Linux distributions, you have to install these packages: `tzdata`, `libc6-dev`.